Trac-Systems/tap-protocol-specs/README.md

 }
 ```

+### BRC-20

+ONLY deployments as of the BRC-20 protocol specs from block 779,832 to block 861,575 are being indexed.
+No mints, transfers or any other function is allowed to be performed on them.

+Each deployment must contain a "prv" field with the inscription id 'c14d3de97cecc573d86592240ef38bf5ba298c8c2eaf68e17b99dbbeedbab7e4i0'.
+This inscription id represents a system privilege-authority that - once enabled - will allow for minting of the deployed BRC-20 tickers as of the privilege-authority specs above.

+Once the authority enabled minting, the BRC-20 tickers will be available for transfers (internal/external) like any other tokens as of the TAP Protocol specs.

+#### Bitmap

+The TAP Protocol indexer must properly index Bitmap as of the original specs, without cursed support.

 #### DMT (Digital Matter Theory) Tokens

-TAP Protocol supports element field 11 as of the DMT specs located at https://digital-matter-theory.gitbook.io/digital-matter-theory/introduction/digital-matter-theory
+TAP Protocol supports elements field 4 (block height), 10 (nonce) and 11 (bits) as of the DMT specs located at https://digital-matter-theory.gitbook.io/digital-matter-theory/introduction/digital-matter-theory

 This includes the functions "dmt-deploy" and "dmt-mint" and work according to the DMT specs within the TAP Protocol.

+From Bitcoin block 861,576 onwards, Blockdrops for DMT UNats and Bitmaps are supported.

 #### Outlook